datamade/how-to/environment-setup.md

 At DataMade, you'll run most Python processes in containers.
 However, it's still useful to have a fresh install of Python on your machine to keep your system Python isolated (it's important!) and to use a later version of Python (if you're on a Mac, your system Python is probably version 2.7).

 When you aren't using containers, DataMade recommends you conduct Python work in virtual environments (virtualenvs).
 Virtualenvs help enforce dependency separation between your projects and make it a lot easier for other users to replicate your work on their computers.
 The Python ecosystem contains a lot of options for managing your environments, from the built-in `virtualenv` package to bundled package and environment management with `conda`.
-As traditionalists, we like `virtualenvwrapper`, which provides a few convenience functions you can use from your terminal to create, activate, deactivate, and remove virtual environments.
+We like `virtualenvwrapper`, which provides a few convenience functions you can use from your terminal to create, activate, deactivate, and remove virtual environments.

 Finally, to install packages in your environment, you'll need `pip`, _the_ Python package installer.